Julianne Hough ‘Gets Grounded’ By Lying Down While Baring Her Chest

 The light was shining on the 31-year-old talent’s pretty face in such a way that her blue eyes seemed to be brighter than usual.
 She wore a face full of makeup featuring light pink shadow, white highlighter, black eyeliner, and black mascara.
 Her brows were perfectly shaped, her blushed face was on point, and her lips were painted with a pretty peach gloss.

-Meanwhile, Julianne’s newly sheered locks rocked a wet look.
+Meanwhile, Julianne’s newly-sheered locks rocked a wet look.
 She wore her hair behind her ears as all the strands spread out on the floor on which she was lying while having her picture taken.

 The first shot of the three had Julianne clutching her taut midsection as her other hand went limp.
 In the second image, she stared at the ceiling while one hand was held up to her shoulder.
 In the third image, she held the same pose as in the second image.
 However, she had her blue eyes mostly closed as she laughed so hard and so wide that her fans could see deep into her mouth to witness her tongue while her perfect white teeth were featured.